sydneysimmons/Self-Attention-Attribution/README.md

 <img width="615" alt="image" src="https://user-images.githubusercontent.com/89158606/199342616-41946eed-faee-4dc9-bb31-8f04b36d7485.png">

 ### Question 2: Based on this tree, what conclusion do you think the model output is for sentiment analysis: positive, negative or neutral?
-What do you think would change in the attribution tree analysis for a different model (not BERT) or a different task (not sentiment analysis)?
+What do you think would change in the attribution tree analysis for a different model (not BERT)?

 ## Adverserial Triggers